Easy-to-use choir parts app

 - Easy-to-use app: takes minutes to learn and saves you time and stress

-Choir Player iOS and Android app allows you to control and combine the five separate parts – Soprano, Alto, Tenor, Bass and Backing Track – any way you like.
+Choir Player iOS and Android app allows you to control and combine the four separate vocal parts and backing track any way you like.

 A library of backing tracks on your phone.
-Connect to your PA via cable or bluetooth for ultimate teaching flexibility.
-An indispensible teaching aide – instantly demo SATB parts leaving you hands-free to guide your singers.
+Connect to your sound system via cable or bluetooth for ultimate teaching flexibility.
+An indispensible teaching aide – instantly demo the vocal parts leaving you hands-free to guide your singers.

 Designed for community choirs with arrangements for 200+ songs from pop, rock, gospel, jazz, classical, Christmas and more.